kedro-org/kedro/docs/source/kedro_project_setup/starters.md

 * To add deployment scripts and CI/CD setup for your targeted infrastructure

-A Kedro starter is a [Cookiecutter](https://cookiecutter.readthedocs.io/en/1.7.2/) template that contains the boilerplate code for a Kedro project.
 You can create your own starters for reuse within a project or team, as described in the documentation about [how to create a Kedro starter](../kedro_project_setup/starters.md#how-to-create-a-kedro-starter).

 ## How to use Kedro starters